 What piece of advice really changed you as a writer?

 Understand what you’re writing about.
 If you don’t know anything before you write, read up on it until you do.
 And enjoy the whole process, difficulties and all.

 What was the last thing you wrote that had nothing to do with your job?

 Does my own book count?
 It was a fantastic experience that I will treasure and hopefully repeat, even if I don’t get formally published.
 There is nothing like disappearing into a world of your own imagination, peopled by characters you have created.
 And watching them evolve seemingly independently from what you originally intended.
-I often read back on what I’ve written and wonder where on earth that came from.
+I often read back on what I’ve written and wonder where on earth that

 What’s your favourite quote about the process of writing?

 “If you don’t have time to read, you don’t have the time (or the tools) to write.
 Simple as that.”
 Stephen King.

 Who is your favourite Mad Man – or Woman?